aglorenz/Python-Projects/README.md

 **Enhancement:**  I added different Homer Simpson audio clips to be played depending on the nice or mean final score.

 ## [Database SQLite3](https://github.com/aglorenz/Python-Projects/tree/main/Database%20SQLite3)
 From a list of files, select the names that have .txt extension and store them in a SQLite3 database.
 Next query them from the database and print them out to the console.
-I created functions with arguments to make them more flexible.
+I created functions with parameters to make them more flexible.
 They work with any file extension, table name, and open db connection passed to them.
 ```
 createTable(conn, tblName)
 storeFileList(conn, tblName, fileList, ext)